WhirlWolf/Show-Tracker/README.md

 ## 🚀 Highlights
 - **Track & organize** unlimited shows (anime included).
 - **Smart notifications** — alerts before and at release time, auto-adjusted to your timezone.
-- **Episode info & countdowns** — see upcoming and previous episode details with timers.
+- **Episode info & countdowns** — see upcoming and previous episode details.
 - **Privacy-first & lightweight** — fully local, powered only by Tasker + TVMaze API.

 ## 🛠 Installation